AviatrixSystems/Docs/Solutions/aviatrix_aws_transitvpc.rst

 status and link latency.

 **Additional Benefits** Stateful firewall at the gateway to enforce security policies.
-OpenVPN based user access allows end to end cloud network solution.
+OpenVPN® based user access allows end to end cloud network solution.
 For more details, check out docs.aviatrix.com.

+OpenVPN is a registered trademark of OpenVPN Inc.

 .. |image0| image:: media/image1.png